leo-bogert/checkpoint/README.md

 Install the package `python-psutil` before usage.

+## Usage

+**WARNING:** The Java, Python and Bash implementations each have a completely different syntax of their shell command!
+You can run the shell command of each implementation without arguments to get an overview of its syntax.

 ## License

 - You can use and relicense this however you want to.
 This may be limited by